Iranian Water Research Journal

 Materials and Methods

 The present study was conducted using a laboratory experimental setup designed to investigate the hydraulic performance of Type A piano key weirs under controlled flow conditions.
 The experiments were carried out in a rectangular flume with a constant width and adjustable discharge system that allowed accurate control of flow rates.
 Two geometric configurations of piano key weirs were tested: rectangular and trapezoidal inlet–outlet key shapes.
 The main objective was to evaluate how the inclination and orientation of the side walls influence the hydraulic efficiency and discharge coefficient of the structure.
+Side wall inclination angles of 5°, 7.5°, and 10° were selected based on common ranges used in hydraulic structures and previous studies on PKW optimization.
+For each inclination angle, two orientations were considered: inclination with the flow direction and inclination against the flow direction.
+These configurations allowed the evaluation of how flow alignment and entrance conditions affect discharge characteristics.
+During the experiments, the upstream water head was carefully measured using precise point gauges, while the flow discharge was controlled and monitored using calibrated flow measurement devices.

 The discharge coefficient (C_d) was calculated for each experimental condition to quantify the hydraulic performance of the tested configurations.
 The collected dataset was then used for developing predictive data driven models.
 Several machine learning algorithms were employed, including Artificial Neural Networks (ANN), Extreme Gradient Boosting (XGBoost), Random Forest, and Support Vector Regression (SVR).
 The input parameters consisted of hydraulic and geometric variables such as upstream head and side wall inclination characteristics, while the output variable was the discharge coefficient.
+Model performance was evaluated using common statistical indicators including the coefficient of determination (R^2), root mean square error (RMSE), and mean absolute error (MAE).
+These indicators were used to assess the accuracy and reliability of each model and to determine the most suitable approach for predicting PKW discharge performance

 Results and Discussion

 The experimental results clearly demonstrate that the inclination and orientation of side walls significantly influence the hydraulic performance of Type A piano key weirs.
 Flow observations indicated that the side wall geometry directly affects the way water enters the inlet keys and how the flow is distributed along the crest.
 When the side walls were inclined against the flow direction, the incoming water was guided more effectively toward the inlet openings.
 This configuration improved the alignment of streamlines and reduced the formation of recirculation zones near the inlet edges.
 As a result, flow contraction and energy losses were reduced, leading to an increase in the discharge coefficient.
+In contrast, when the side walls were inclined with the flow direction, the inflow pattern tended to produce local separation zones near the entrance of the inlet keys.
+These separation regions reduced the effective flow area and caused additional energy dissipation.
+Consequently, the discharge coefficient obtained in these cases was generally lower than that of the opposite orientation.

 Conclusions

 This study investigated the effects of side wall inclination and orientation on the hydraulic performance of Type A piano key weirs using laboratory experiments and data driven modeling.
 The results showed that inclining the side walls against the flow direction significantly improves flow alignment and reduces energy losses, resulting in higher discharge coefficients.
 Trapezoidal configurations demonstrated superior performance compared with rectangular geometries, with improvements reaching approximately 15%.
 Machine learning models, particularly ANN and XGBoost, provided highly accurate predictions of the discharge coefficient.
 The findings provide useful guidance for optimizing PKW design and demonstrate the value of integrating experimental data with advanced predictive modeling techniques.
+The study contributes a validated experimental dataset and robust machine learning formulations that can assist designers in optimizing PKW configurations for enhanced hydraulic efficiency and safer spillway design.

 Keywords